All your frequently asked questions when renting a property answered, including information about rent guarantors, referencing and deposits.

 What is a guarantor?

 If a tenant is not fully approved by the referencing process, they can ask a guarantor to support them.
-A guarantor (usually a parent or guardian) will agree to take responsibility for the rent if the tenant fails to.
-Guarantors are required to pay any rent arrears (if the tenant does not pay) and for any damages costing more than the deposit.
+A guarantor (usually a parent or guardian) will agree to take responsibility for the rent if the tenant fails to pay it.
+Guarantors are parties to the Tenancy Agreement and are required to pay any rent arrears if the tenant does not pay and for any damages costing more than the deposit.

 What does a guarantor need to do?

 A guarantor needs to go through the same referencing process as a tenant.
 The normal requirement is that they are employed and a UK resident, with sufficient earnings to cover the tenant's rental commitment.